 Denise It’s a toss up between: Rhys – The Lord of Faucon in Falcon’s Desire, my first book with Harlequin Historical.
 He lived in my head for so long that I swear at times he was almost real.
 And Braeden from Dragon’s Lair – my first Nocturne release.
 Both of them could deal with their enemies without blinking an eye or suffering any pangs of guilt, but when it came to the heroine, they were both basically putty in her hands, even if they didn’t know it.
 I just really liked them a lot.

 Frankie Where does your inspiration for your books come from?

 Denise Nonfiction.
 Researching has provided nuggets that miraculously turn into stories.
 It’s something I don’t question, or dissect, for fear the magic will disappear.

 Frankie What three tips would you pass on to an aspiring author?

-Frankie That’s brilliant.
-Thank you!
-If you were hosting a dinner party what three people would you invite?
+Frankie If you were hosting a dinner party what three people would you invite?
 (They can be real/fictional, from any era)

-Six Weeks With A Lord is to be released on 25th June and can be pre-ordered at Amazon.
+Denise’s up and coming book, the Warrior’s Runaway Bride is to be released on 28th June and can be pre-ordered at Amazon.